WWW.MADGAV.ORG

 Sago 'palm' (cycas revoluta)

 Now reckoned to be hardier than first thought, maybe to -7C/19F.
-Has done ok since planting, although it has had greenhouse cover for its first 3 winters (greenhouses now removed).
+Has done ok since planting.
 New leaves are like hen's teeth, but the old ones seem to last for ages.

 Washingtonia filibusta